Statutes as updated on 15th October 2001, 31th October 2002, 13th October 2009, 7th October 2015 and 16th October 2017.

 - Any other pertaining area of interest.

-- The European Affairs Commission has the task to select the projects of common interest in view to identify which Members (minimum 2) will introduce the project to the competent European Institutions in order to obtain funding to support FIEP practical activities and initiatives.
+2. The International Affairs Commission has the task to select the projects of common interest in view to identify which Members (minimum 2) will introduce the project to the competent International and Regional Institutions in order to obtain funding to support FIEP practical activities and initiatives.

-- European Union representatives can usefully be invited to deliver their expertise in this framework.
+3. International and Regional Organisations representatives can be invited to deliver their expertise in this framework.

 Attributions and working procedures for the Secretariat of the Presidency

 - The Institution in charge of the Presidency sets up, for its one-year mandate, a Secretariat of the Presidency located at its Directorate/Headquarters, which:

 a. conducts all activities generated by this Agreement;

 b. facilitates contacts among the Commissions and acts as liaison with the Points of Contact from each Institution;

 c. identifies Gendarmeries and Police Forces with Military Status around the world and submits proposals to the Senior Council pertaining to initiating cooperation processes with them, on a case by case basis, in view of the spread of the Association model and the creation of a gendarmerie worldwide network;